Discover Jesus \ Events \Pilate’s Last Appeal and Surrender

 This public threat was too much for Pilate.
 His own personal standing and the fate of his own fortunes now became paramount to him; he ordered that Jesus be brought out to the judgment seat.
 As the Master stood there before them, he pointed to him and said, "Behold your king."
 And the Jews answered, "Away with him.
 Crucify him!"
 And then Pilate sarcastically said, "Shall I crucify your king?"
 And the Jews answered, "Yes, crucify him!
 We have no king but Caesar."
 And then Pilate realized that there was no hope of saving Jesus since he himself was unwilling to defy the Jews.

 Pilate was afraid of a riot.
 He dared not risk having such a disturbance during Passover time in Jerusalem.
 And he did not want to risk a reprimand from Caesar.
 The mob cheered when he ordered the release of Barabbas.
 Then he ordered a basin and some water, and there before the multitude he washed his hands, saying: "I am innocent of the blood of this man.
 You are determined that he shall die, but I have found no guilt in him.
-Do what you have to do.
+See you to it.
 The soldiers will lead him forth."
 And then the mob cheered and replied, "His blood be on us and on our children."

 After Pilate had washed his hands before the multitude, thus seeking to escape the guilt of delivering up an innocent man to be crucified because of his own weakness, he ordered the Master turned over to the Roman soldiers and gave the word to their captain that he was to be crucified immediately.